-When transferring data to or from an inventory beacon using the HTTPS protocol, a web server certificate is applied to
+When transferring data to or from an inventory beacon using the HTTPS protocol, a web server certificate is applied to the data being transferred.

-When receiving web server certificates from servers, the appropriate agent checks the CA (certification authority) server to ensure that the certificates are not on the CRL (certificate revocation list).
-If an agent cannot check the CRL (for example, the CA server is firewalled and cannot be contacted), the system may time out on the CRL download, and consequently fail the revocation check.
-To avoid this, you can use the CheckCertificateRevocation preference to prevent agents from performing the CRL check.
+When receiving web server certificates from servers, the appropriate client-side component checks the CA (certification authority) server to ensure that the certificates are not on the CRL (certificate revocation list).
+If a component cannot check the CRL (for example, the CA server is firewalled and cannot be contacted), the system may time out on the CRL download, and consequently fail the revocation check.
+To avoid this, you can use the CheckCertificateRevocation preference to prevent components from performing the CRL check.